-BIOL 250 Microbiology
+BIOL 250 Microbiology with Lab 5 cr.

 This course studies the principles and techniques utilized in microbiology.
 Consideration will be given to microbial structure, growth, physiology and the reaction of microorganisms to their physical, chemical and biological environment.
 Laboratory emphasis will be placed on development of proper laboratory techniques and the identification of microorganisms.